 You'll find a bewildering array of paintbrushes at most hobby shops and art-supply stores.
 Though you'll probably collect dozens of brushes over the years, you'll only need a few to get started.

-I keep a couple of detail brushes; a couple of round, pointed brushes; and a couple of flat brushes handy – they're the ones I use most of the time, 7.
-You might look for a "value pack" of basic paint brushes to get you started, 8.
+I keep a couple of detail brushes; a couple of round, pointed brushes; and a couple of flat brushes handy – they're the ones I use most of the time, 7

 (Always store paint and lacquer thinner carefully, and wear the proper safety equipment when handling them.)